-Though quite different in appearance, all these three formulae are in fact equivalent, which can be easily confirmed with GOAL.
-There is another similar but weaker formula $\Box(\Box p \to \Box q)$ [Tsa00].
-The formula can be translated into an equivalent Büchi automaton and checked to be inequivalent to any of the previous three formulae.
-Counter-examples from the tests should be helpful in understanding the difference.
+Although they look quite different, all the three formulae are in fact equivalent, as shown in Figure 8(a), (b), and (c).
+There is another similar formula $\Box(\Box p \to \Box q)$ [34].
+The formula is translated into an equivalent Büchi automaton, as shown in Figure 8(d), and checked to be inequivalent to the previous three formulae.

-6. Conclusion
+6 Conclusion

 We have described GOAL and suggested possible usages of the tool.
-To draw an analogy with JFLAP, we expect GOAL to be useful as learning and teaching support for courses on model checking, formal verification, or advanced automata theory where ω -automata and temporal logic are essential topics.
+To draw an analogy with JFLAP [25], a successful visual interactive tool for learning and teaching classic theory of automata and formal languages that inspired GOAL, we expect GOAL to be useful as learning and teaching support for courses on model checking, formal verification, or advanced automata theory where ω -automata and temporal logic are essential topics.
 It helps to be able to see how an automaton, particularly a nondeterministic one, runs on a given input.
 A convenient tool for drawing automata or generating automata from formulae also encourages the students to do more exercises and enhance their understanding of the subjects.